MethodBlack/yourvedas.com/src/content/docs/modern/stray-birds/index.md

 title: Stray Birds [1916]
 description: Thought Relics
 author: Rabindranath Tagore
+banner:
+  content: |
+    Translated from Bengali to English by the author.
+New York: The Macmillan Company, 1916
 ---

-# Stray Birds [1916]
-*—By Rabindranath Tagore*

-> Translated from Bengali to English by the author.
-New York: The Macmillan Company, 1916

 ### 1
 Stray birds of summer come to my window to sing and fly away.
 And yellow leaves of autumn, which have no songs, flutter and fall there with a sigh.